It’s tough keeping track of all of your money and investing accounts.

 Enter Personal Capital.

 Personal Capital describes itself as “Your Next Generation Financial Advisor”, and it may be just that.

 Not only does the application allow you to combine your various financial accounts in one place, but it also provides expert, personal investment management with low fees.

 According to the Personal Capital website, the program provides “comprehensive and objective wealth management solutions for people with complex financial lives.”

 The system allows you to track your total net worth in all of your accounts in real time.

 That includes your checking, savings, investment, and retirement accounts, as well as any loan accounts including mortgages.
 You can get the big picture on all of your financial accounts as though they were a single account.

-They also set you up with a personal financial advisor who will help guide you through the investing process with the company.
+They can also set you up with a personal financial advisor who will help guide you through the investing process with the company.

 Personal capital uses “military-grade encrypted algorithms” that enable you to quickly and easily identify suspicious transactions in your accounts.

 The program has various applications that not only allow you to track your investment performance, but also to make projections as far as both long- and short-term investment performance, as well as potential tax consequences.